 Matt’s family is happily active.
 They love tennis, biking, skiing, hiking and so on.
-We had planned to explore small towns, hike, go for bike rides on country roads and enjoy the beach and rugged coastlines at the Adriatic Sea.
+We had planned to explore small towns, hike, go for bike rides and enjoy the beach and rugged coastlines at the Adriatic Sea.
 But the weather had other plans for us.
 We still had a terrific time, but our outdoor activities were adapted to accommodate the atypical rainstorms that met us last week.

 What about working out?
 I ran.
 Mostly short runs just to have a quick sweat and I’m happy with that.
 Matt and his sister joined me on every single run.
 More than that, I ran because they were running and I’m so thankful for it.
 We had a ton of fun pushing each other.

 Here’s what went down fitness-wise while I was in Puglia last week:

 Monday: 2-mile run